ThreeDotsLabs/watermill/docs/content/docs/forwarder.md

 {{% load-snippet-partial file="src-link/_examples/real-world-examples/transactional-events-forwarder/main.go" first_line_contains="// 3.
 Persists data" last_line_contains="err = publisher.Publish(googleCloudEventTopic" padding_after="5" %}}
 {{% /render-md %}}

-In order to make the `Forwarder` component work in background for you and forward messages from MySQL to Google Pub/Sub, you'd have to set it up as follows:
+In order to make the **Forwarder** component work in background for you and forward messages from MySQL to Google Pub/Sub, you'd have to set it up as follows:

 {{% render-md %}}
 {{% load-snippet-partial file="src-link/_examples/real-world-examples/transactional-events-forwarder/main.go" first_line_contains="// Setup the Forwarder " last_line_contains="err := fwd.Run" padding_after="3" %}}
 {{% /render-md %}}

-If you wish to explore the example, you can find it implemented in `_examples/real-world-examples/transactional-events-forwarder`.
+If you wish to explore the example more, you can find it implemented [here](https://github.com/ThreeDotsLabs/watermill/tree/master/_examples/real-world-examples/transactional-events-forwarder/main.go).